ibm-cloud-docs/vmwaresolutions/cr/cr_adding-nfs-storage.md

 1. You might experience a slight delay on the console while the instance status changes from **Available** to **Modifying**.
 Allow the operation to complete before you make more changes to the instance.
 2. You are notified by email that your request to add NFS storage is being processed.
 On the console, the status of the cluster that is associated with the NFS storage is changed to **Modifying**.
-3. If you do not see that the new NFS storage is added to the list in the cluster, check the email or console notifications to find more details about the failure.
+3. If you do not see that the new NFS storage is added to the list in the cluster, check your email or console notifications for more details.

 ## Related links
 {: #cr_addingnfs-related}